 The lover archetype

 Charged with a pulse that feels electric, the lover is on fire with desire, bliss, and pure pleasure.
 But the erotic energy that flows through this powerful and ancient feminine archetype is about so much more than sex.
 Spend time with her, and you’ll see this woman embodies the primal, life-bringing impulse of nature itself.
-She dances with eros, savoring her pure feminine energy.
+She dances with eros, savouring her pure feminine energy.

 This may emerge as the desire to procreate.
 But may also express as pure creative instinct.
 The lover archetype contains the desire and passion to fuel any creative project, drawing in support, funding, and partners, as though they, too, were lovers.
-To the lover archetype work is play and play is work, and every moment is celebrated.
+To the lover archetype, work is play and play is work, and every moment is celebrated.

 This archetype lives in the present moment.
 Her senses are alive and attuned to the here and now.
 She cherishes contact with her beloved (whatever form that takes) and craves deep connection.
 This is where her senses are heightened, and through them, she offers the kind of intimacy and closeness that can catalyze profound healing.